telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Response payload**_

-The response payload is an array containing one object per subscription.
+The payload is an array containing one object per subscription.
 Each subscription follows the JSON subscription representation format (described in ["Subscription payload datamodel](#subscription-payload-datamodel) section).

 Example: